KaRtHiK-56/KaRtHik-56/README.md

 * Python 3
 * Statistics
 * MySQL
 * Data Analytics
+* PowerBI
 * Machine Learning
+* Deep Learning
+* Natural Language Processing
 * GenerativeAI
-* PowerBI

-For my culminating project during the final year of my studies, I developed an Early warning heart disease prediction system utilizing machine learning to predict heart disease.

-Additionally, I have successfully completed various projects in machine learning,

-1. Layoffs Data Analysis
-2. Israel vs Hamas Data Analysis
-3. Auto ML WebAPP
-4.
-In web development
-1. Recent trends happening in industries regarding layoff.
-2. personal portfolio
-3. LSR water supply website
+* RASA, Flask, Langchain, Llama-index and streamlit

 Completed my graduation in Engineering in the stream of Electronics and communication with [7.97 CGPA].